 Below are typical costs that can be expected:

-Pool sessions = Each pool facility charges slightly different but on average you can expect $175-$195 for your confined water sessions.
-This is paid to the pool prior to the first session.
+Pool sessions = Each pool facility charges slightly different but on average you can expect $200 for your confined water sessions.
+Depending on the facility, West Shore Scuba will advise you whether this will be paid to the pool or to West Shore Scuba prior to the first session.

 Florida Keys trips or other warm water destination usually include Airfare, Hotel, Rental vehicle, Diving and Rental gear and are designed to be very affordable.
 Check our Dive Trip section for more detailed information.